FAQ

 Will I get a placebo instead of a treatment?

-Placebos are never used in place of standard of care treatment for cancer.
-A patient who participates in a clinical trial will always receive either standard of care or the investigational treatment.
+Placebos are sometimes used in clinical trials when the trial is looking at adding a treatment to an already approved standard of care plan.
+A patient who participates in a clinical trial with a placebo will receive standard of care treatment and a placebo or standard of care treatment and the investigational treatment.

 Where can I find additional information about clinical trials?